chris-rutkowski/commingle_money/README.md

 `AmountEditingController` is a lightweight alternative to `MoneyEditingController` that operates directly on `Decimal` values.
 It lets you control the desired precision without involving currency logic.

+💡 `MoneyEditingController` is built on top of `AmountEditingController`.

 ## 💵 Money

 `Money` is a simple yet powerful value class that combines a `currencyCode` with a `Decimal` amount.